shawntabrizi/substrate-collectables-workshop/steps/52/README.md

 # Buy Kitty Logic

-Now that we have scaffolded the `buy_kitty` extrinsic, its time for us to program it's logic.
+Now that we have scaffolded the `buy_kitty` extrinsic, its time for us to program its logic.

 ## Sanity Checks